-As you can see from the above command, we are still using WMI (Windows Management Instrumentation) to get the list.
-If you didn’t see all the installed software on your system, then try the below command.
+As you can see from the above command, we are still using WMI (Windows Management Instrumentation) to get the list of all software installed on a Windows system.
+If you didn’t see all of the installed software on your system, then try the below command.
 Again, customize the file path as needed.

-If you don’t like to use the Command Prompt or PowerShell, then you can use the popular system cleaning utility CCleaner to get the list of all the installed software on your system.
-To start, install CCleaner if you haven’t already and open it from the Start menu.
+If you don’t like to use the Command Prompt or PowerShell, then you can use the popular system cleaning utility CCleaner to get the list of all the installed software on your Windows system.
+To start, install CCleaner, if you haven’t already, and open it from the Start menu.

-Once CCleaner has been opened, navigate to the “Uninstall” tab from the “Tools” menu appearing on the left pane.
+Once CCleaner is open, navigate to the “Uninstall” tab from the “Tools” menu appearing on the left pane.

 The above action will open the Save As window.
-Simply select the destination and name of the file and click on the “Save” button..
+Simply select the destination and name of the file and click the “Save” button.

 You will have your list in an instant at the selected destination.

-You can also get the installed software list using the GeekUninsatller, a free and portable Windows uninstaller.
+You can also get the installed software list using the GeekUninstaller, a free and portable Windows uninstaller.
 To start, download the GeekUninstaller, extract it and execute the application.

 Being a portable application, you don’t have to install it.
-Once the application has been opened, select all the programs in the window and them select the option “Save as HTML.”
+Once the application is open, select all the programs in the window, then select the option “Save as HTML.”

 You will be asked to select a destination.
 Select a location to save the file and click on the “Save” button to complete the procedure.